aws-samples/scaletest-o3de-multiplayer-sample/README.md

     * To create an S3 bucket with AWS Cloudformation and export its stack output, see the [AWS CloudFormation documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html).
     * To use an existing exported S3 bucket in your account, modify the value of the `DEFAULT_DESTINATION_BUCKET_EXPORT_NAME` constant in [multiplayer_test_scaler/constants.py](cdk/multiplayer_test_scaler/constants.py) and [upload_test_artifacts.py](cdk/lambda/upload_test_artifacts/upload_test_artifacts.py).

+It's recommended that any S3 bucket you use or create for use with this tool adhere to documented best practices, including the use of HTTPS to encrypt data in transit and a minimally-scoped bucket policy to limit access.
+See the [security best practices for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html) documentation for more details.

 ### Deploy the remote server and clients
 Run `python main.py deploy --target [target_name] --config-file [config_file_name] --platform [platform_name]` to set up:
 * A VPC and security group for the remote server and clients to be deployed into